 Lost Pet Research participates in affiliate referral programs.
 I only endorse products and services that I have personally used, thoroughly researched, or come recommended by trusted peers.
 If you purchase anything via an affiliate link, I may receive a small commission at no cost to you.
 Learn more here.

-Tawzer Dog Videos has a huge selection of books and DVDs on dog behavior.
+Tawzer Dog Videos has a huge selection of books and webinars on dog behavior.
 The videos include many recorded seminars by leading dog trainers and behaviorists.
-Most of these are quite expensive, but you can also purchase a monthly rental plan (similar to Netflix) starting at $10/month.

 Dogwise is another great resource for dog books.